SMOLKEYS/bundles/README.md

 [Discord Server](https://discord.gg/9M2VRAVGz8)

 Changes the text to something else cursed.

-As of **v7 Pre-release 14**, MEEPofFaith contributed, giving the duo and shock mine an *intresting* name and description.
-Stay tuned for more updates!
+# v7 is now complete!

+After working for a long while with others, Bundles v7 is now complete!
+Enjoy! (v8 soon)

 You can contribute by making your own changes in the bundle.properties file to help with the updating, but keep in mind: